rkfg/regolancer/README.md

 reason, it doesn't (liquidity shifted somewhere unexpectedly) the cycle continues.

+# Docker Setup

+In general its recommanded to run regolancer in a normal environment because it is so easy to install as mentioned above.
+However if you want to run it in a docker we also provide the Dockerfile and a docker-compose.yml so that you can easily get started.

+Build the container or pull it:

+`docker build -t regolancer .` or `docker pull ziggie1984/regolancer

+Now you can use regolancer with your lnd instance:

+`docker run --rm --add-host=host.docker.internal:host-gateway -it -v /home/lnd:/root/.lnd regolancer --connect host.docker.internal:10009`

+The above command assumes /home/lnd is your lnd configuration directory.
+Please adjust as required.

+If you want to use a config file either copy the file into the mounted volume (/home/lnd) or mount a separate volume.
+Then just add the `--config /root/.lnd/config.toml` parameter to your start command

+**Note for Umbrel/Umbrel-OS users**

+`docker run --rm --network=umbrel_main_network -it -v /home/umbrel/umbrel/app-data/lightning/data/lnd:/root/.lnd regolancer --connect 10.21.21.9:10009`

+Optionally you can create an alias in your shell's environment file like so:

+alias regolancer="docker run --rm --network=umbrel_main_network -it -v /home/umbrel/umbrel/app-data/lightning/data/lnd:/root/.lnd regolancer --connect 10.21.21.9:10009"

+For older versions of Umbrel please use `/home/umbrel/umbrel/lnd` instead of `/home/umbrel/umbrel/app-data/lightning/data/lnd`

 # What's wrong with the other rebalancers

 While I liked probing in `bos`, it has many downsides: gives up quickly on